What is a Sound Bath?

 Last weekend, I treated myself to my first-ever in-person sound bath.

-Since then, I’ve had several people ask me, what is a sound bath?
+Since then, I’ve had several people ask me:

 So, I thought I’d jump on here to explain.

-A sound bath isn’t the type of bath that involves water (although it can have a strange effect on the water in your body, but I’ll come onto that!).
+A sound bath isn’t the type of bath that involves being in water.
+Although it can have a strange effect on the water inside your body, but I’ll come onto that.

 These sounds generally come from Tibetan singing bowls, gongs and other calming percussion instruments, such as chimes or bells.

-The vibrations from the sounds can help to put you into a more relaxed meditative state and can help to clear blocked chakras.
+The vibrations from the sounds help put you into a relaxed meditative state.
+They can also help to clear blocked chakras.
 Click here to find out more about what chakras are.

-So, I added it to the list of things I wanted to do this year and started to look for somewhere I could go and experience it.
+So, I added ‘attend an in-person sound bath’ to the list of things I wanted to do this year

-I jumped onto Google and searched for ‘Sound healing baths near me’, and literally hundreds of results came up.
+I began my search online, for an in-person sound bath.
+I jumped onto Google and searched for ‘Sound healing baths near me’, and hundreds of results came up!

-To my surprise, it didn’t take long for me to find somewhere local that holds weekly sound bath events.
-I don’t know if I’m lucky to live in an area where wellbeing activities are popular, but I was almost spoilt for choice.
+To my surprise, it didn’t take long to find somewhere local that held weekly sound baths.
+I am lucky that I live in an area popular for wellbeing activities.
+I was spoiled for choice.

-Not far from where I live, there is a wellbeing studio called Alcheme Wellbeing.
-I’ve been to their cafe many times, but I’d never been to one of their wellbeing sessions.
-Although Alcheme Wellbeing hosts the sound healing event, Karen from Lavender Oaks Healing facilitated the session.
+Alcheme Wellbeing is just a short walk from me.
+I’ve been to their café many times, but I’d never been to one of their wellbeing sessions.
+Whilst Alcheme Wellbeing hosted this particular event, it was Karen from Lavender Oaks Healing who facilitated the session.

 For £22.50, I experienced a full hour of meditative sound healing.